biscuitehh/example-jailbreak-tweaak/README.md

-# example-jailbreak-tweaak
+# example-jailbreak-tweak
 An example Jailbreak tweak (and my first!).
+Changes the slide to unlock text to "Thar be Apps Here".